icedchai/CassieReplacement/README.md

 cassie_override_config:
 # Whether to override these CASSIE messages.
 Put the prefix in front to play customcassie messages.
   should_override_announcements: false
+  # Whether to apply Custom CASSIE to every announcement that plays (including base-game, commands, etc).
+Careful with this one!
+  should_override_all: false
   ntf_wave_announcement:
     words: 'mtfunit epsilon 11 designated {letter} {number} hasentered allremaining {threatoverview}'
     translation: 'Mobile Task Force Unit Epsilon-11 designated {letter}-{number} has entered the facility.<split>All remaining personnel are advised to proceed with standard evacuation protocols until an MTF squad reaches your destination.<split>{threatoverview}'